 Many dieters love to add the juicy and tangy flavor of pickles to their diet-friendly recipes.

-These keto-ers not only enjoy the delish sweet and sour taste of pickles but also consider them to be a good source of essential nutrients.
+These keto-ers not only enjoy pickles' delish sweet and sour taste but also consider them a good source of essential nutrients.

-However, another school of thought believes that pickles contain hidden, high sugar content, and they are not keto-friendly.
+However, another school of thought believes that pickles contain hidden, high sugar content and are not keto-friendly.

 So which is the right idea?

-Let’s delve into the details to find out the answer to this question.
+Let’s delve into the details to find the answer to this question.

 What are Pickles?